musesum/Tr3/README.md

         m <-> (n > p ? n1 | p > q ? p1 | q > 0 ? q1) // radio button style

-    when a comparison changes is state, it reevaluates its chain of conditions so if q changes it state to 1, it recalcs p > q and n > p
+    when a comparison changes is state, it reevaluates its chain of conditions so if q changes its state to 1, it recalcs p > q and n > p

     ternaries act are like railroad switches,